mvolkmann/blog/src/swift.md

 - introduced by Apple at the 2014 WWDC conference
 - became open source under an Apache license in December 2015
 - goals are to be safe, fast, and expressive
+- a compiled language, but there is also an interpreter
 - strongly typed with type inference
 - supports both object-oriented and functional programming
+- a big language with a large number of features and a corresponding learning curve
+- can be used to build applications for macOS, iOS, and Watch OS
+- can be used to command-line and server-side applications
 - has six major types:
   structs, classes, enums, protocols, functions, and generics
 - standout features include computed properties, closure syntax, trailing closures, key paths, and a succinct way to refer to enum cases when their type is inferred
-- a big language with a large number of features and a corresponding learning curve
 - built on {% aTargetBlank "https://llvm.org", "LLVM" %}
   (Low Level Virtual Machine)
 - interoperates with {% aTargetBlank
   "https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/",
   "Objective-C" %} code
-- can be used to build applications for macOS, iOS, and Watch OS
-- can be used to build command-line applications
-- can be used to build server-side applications
-- a compiled language, but there is also an interpreter
 - supports closures, tuples, and generics
 - includes a {% aTargetBlank
   "https://developer.apple.com/documentation/swift/swift_standard_library",
   "Standard Library" %}
 - compiler is slow, not swift
-- language makes almost no effort to be concise and uses many long keywords and method names
+- language makes some efforts to be concise, but also uses many long keywords and method names

 ## Resources